hhandika/segul/README.md

 ## Contribution

-We welcome any kind of contribution, from issue reporting, ideas to improve the app, to code contribution.
+We welcome any kind of contribution, from issue reporting, ideas to improve the app and documentation, to code contribution.
 For ideas and issue reporting please post in [the Github issues page](https://github.com/hhandika/segul/issues).
 For code contribution, please fork the repository and send pull requests to this repository.